vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/word-Index.md

 ripening (p ka): of fetters, 26; of mala, 86- 89

-ritual: and exchange theories, 159-60; and  microcosms, 72-73; Saiva theory of, 22,  72-74; scholarly study of, ix-x
+ritual: and exchange theories, 159-60; and  microcosms, 72-73; Śaiva theory of, 22,  72-74; scholarly study of, ix-x

 Rudra (K ranesvara), 55,119,125  Rudras, eight, 65-66